North Korea says no more talks with U.S. just so Trump can boast

 While North Korea wants the sanctions lifted, the United States has insisted Kim must dismantle his nuclear weapons programme first.

-Reporting by Joyce Lee and Sangmi Cha in Seoul; Additional reporting by Chang-Ran Kim in Tokyo; Editing by Jack Kim, Robert Birsel
+Reporting by Joyce Lee and Sangmi Cha in Seoul; Additional reporting by Phil Stewart in Manila and Chang-Ran Kim in Tokyo; Editing by Jack Kim, Robert Birsel and Lisa Shumaker